catherg/mybots/README.md

 #### Hypothesis:

 I believe that the first experiment with a restriction on 15 cubes will perform the task the best.
-This is because I believe 15 cubes is enough for the sensors and the brain to have optimal control when doing this task.
-Once the creature gets larger and gains more cubes.
-It would become too heavy and chaotic to march to the beat very well.
+This is because I believe 15 cubes is enough for the sensors and the brain to have optimal control when doing the task.
+Once the creature gets larger and gains more cubes it would become too heavy and chaotic to march to the beat very well.

 #### Randomization, Sensors, and Fitness Function:

   The fitness function uses the random parent weights produced, and makes a replication of the random weights produced and mutates these weights in the children array.
-These children weights are then compared with the parent weights, to produce an optimal result, which is the largest value.
+These child weights are then compared with the parent weights to produce an optimal result, which is the largest value.

   The colors were chosen based on the function rand.randint.
 This function was called to either produce a 1 or 0 when every cube was created in the function create_body.
 If the number turned out to be a 1, then the cube would be green, and if the number turned out to be 0, the cube would be blue.